Constellation-Labs/documentation-hub/learn/tools-resources/04-dag-explorer.md

 The DAG Explorer is an open source tool available for the Constellation community to monitor transaction statuses and other important information about the network.
 The tool supports MainNet and all test networks.

-## Mainnets
+## MainNets

 :::info
-Mainnet 1.0 network transitioned to Mainnet 2.0 on 2022-09-28.
-Use Mainnet 2.0 to view current activity.
+MainNet 1.0 network transitioned to MainNet 2.0 on 2022-09-28.
+Use MainNet 2.0 to view current activity.
 :::